lexruee/tentacle_pi/README.md

 and Python Bindings for I2C sensors.

-Right know some drivers might be buggy (e.g. AM2315).
+Right know some drivers might be buggy (e.g. AM2315) and there is no Python 3 support.

 Why did I create this repository?